daykills/nlp-notes/module2.md

             w[y_hat] = w[y_hat] - x
 return w
 ```
+### Neural Net Implementation
+- Pytorch: define computations that provides easy access to drivatives or gradients.

 ### Neural Net Training, Optimization
-  batching: Update the model after computing the loss/gradients on each batch.
+  - batching: Update the model after computing the loss/gradients on each batch.
             This reduces variance compared to single-sample updates and uses less memory than full-batch.
   ```
   import torch